andrewteng/ahcg_pipeline/README.md

 tabix -p vcf <VCF file>
 ```
 TODO:
-- Sliding window read-depth coverage
+- Sliding window read-depth coverage.
 	```{sh}
 	java -jar GenomeAnalysisTK.jar -T DepthOfCoverage -R reference.fasta -I input_bams.list
 	```
 - For list of bam files, a text file needs to be creates with each line being a path to a unique bam file.

-- R script for venn diagram visualisation
+- R script for venn diagram visualization.

 ---
 ####09/20/2016: Gene List for Breast and Ovarian Cancers
 Common genes in both the Color Genetics paper and Otogenetics Breast Cancer Panel Gene List